pirishd/InstantMock/README.md

 [![Build Status](https://api.travis-ci.org/pirishd/InstantMock.svg)](https://travis-ci.org/pirishd/InstantMock/) [![codecov.io](https://codecov.io/gh/pirishd/InstantMock/branch/master/graphs/badge.svg)](https://codecov.io/gh/pirishd/InstantMock/branch/master)

-*InstantMock* aims at creating mocks easily in Swift 3, and to configure them with expectations or stubbed implementations.
+*InstantMock* aims at creating mocks easily in Swift 3, and configuring them with expectations or stubbed implementations.

 This project is in beta for now, feedbacks are welcome :)

 ## How to Create a Mock?

-*InstantMock* allows to create a single mock usable in many tests, for a protocol or a class.
+*InstantMock* allows to create a single mock that can be used in many tests, for a protocol or a class.

 ### For a Protocol